 You want your home to look attractive and brand new for as long as possible.
 With a little elbow grease, you can knock out any dirt, mold, mildew, or stains that start to make your vinyl siding look grimy and dull.

-Aim to give your vinyl siding a good cleaning a least once every year.
+Aim to give your vinyl siding a good cleaning a least once every year to keep it looking new.
 Bear in mind that you may need to do it more often if you live in a place that kicks up a lot of dirt and dust.

 If you plan your day of cleaning well, you can knock out your project in a day, especially if you recruit some help.
 Following the simple tips outlined in this article will make cleaning your vinyl siding a breeze.
-Your home will look brand new again.
+Your home will look brand new again with your clean vinyl siding.